WASHINGTON – Dead or alive.

 Many people already have come to a decision.

-Democratic presidential candidate Barack Obama calls the war "one of the biggest foreign policy disasters in our history" and says "al-Qaida's leadership is stronger than ever because we took our eye off the ball in Afghanistan" to invade Iraq.
+Democratic presidential candidate Barack Obama calls the war "one of the biggest foreign policy disasters in our history" and says "Al Qaeda's leadership is stronger than ever because we took our eye off the ball in Afghanistan" to invade Iraq.

 Republican John McCain is emphasizing the same national security theme in his campaign that the Bush White House won with four years ago.
 McCain also distances himself from Bush, saying the incumbent mishandled the war until he adopted the combat troop increase strategy last year that has led to a sharp reduction in the violence.